atharva-lipare/price-tracker-android/README.md

 # E-commerce Price Tracker

+## This app was developed for a college assignment.

 ## Features:
 - Supports Android 5.0 (Lollipop) and higher.
 - Gives the user the best way to buy any product.